mak-azad/perfminer/cloudlab_setup/README.md

 bash check_node_status.sh
 ```

 If all hostnames return successfully, proceed.
+If it fails with permission denied, restart all nodes on the portal.

 ---